When Do You Need A Rear-End Car Accident Attorney To Help Protect You?

 - Rear-End Accidents FAQ

-Distracted, intoxicated, or reckless driving can lead to rear-end car accidents.
+Distracted, intoxicated and reckless driving can lead to rear-end car accidents.
 If you’ve been rear-ended in a car accident, your first priorities are your safety, the safety of your passengers, and the state of your property (the car and anything stored within it).
 After the accident and the first assessment of damages, the next actions you take almost invariably involve institutions of policing, insurance, and sometimes law.

 Police establish who was at fault in the accident, and insurance agencies work out who needs to pay for medical care and car repair.
 The law can become involved when there is a dispute regarding fault, or when insurance companies fail to pay a sufficient amount to cover the damage.
 For this you may need a rear-end accident attorney.